danlynn/claudia/README.md

 $ docker run -ti -v "$(pwd):/myapp" danlynn/claudia:latest install-claudia-app-template
 ```

-This will add the following structure in the current directory:
+This will add the following structure in your laptop's current directory:

 <pre>
 .aws